Viki-coding/Guess-the-Flag-Quiz/README.md

 * Canva - to create logo image
 * Am I Responsive - quick tool to check how responsiveness on various devices and creates display
 * Responsive tool - https://responsivetesttool.com/
 * JSHint to check JS code
+* https://jsonformatter.curiousconcept.com/ - to check JSON file with questions and answer options
 * Spell Check